git-girl/neorg-auto-cats/README.md

 ## State

-It works i think.
+I want to clean up the code a bit more, but yeah it works.  \
-I think i will clean this up over the week and fix the issue on updating but then this should be good to go.
+Also I want to add a hierarchical generate-workspace-summary that respects your folder structure